 Regardless of the option he chooses, Vice’s CEO remains optimistic for the company’s future.
 “I always used to say we are going to be the next MTV, CNN, and ESPN all rolled into one, he said.
 But with the scale of the Internet, we're going to be 10 times that scale.”

 One thing’s for sure: the success of Vice, and especially its journalistic and documentary content, is living proof that the younger generation remains interested in the news and public affairs content, especially when these are personalized and subjective.
-In fact, it could be said that it is traditional newsrooms that haven’t shown enough interest in this new and growing category of consumers.
+Initiatives like Radio-Canada's Rad show that traditional newsrooms are giving this new model a try.

 Posted in: Industry Transformations